 - a good honours degree or relevant experience

-- £550 per module (you usually take 9 of these modules in total)
+- £550 per module (you usually take the equivalent of 9 single modules)

 - Full time: £11,440

 These fees apply if you're starting this course between September 2015 and August 2016.
 We recommend you check fee details with us though, as they can change.
 Costs can increase each year.